How do I know if you have received my application?

 How long will it take to hear a decision?

-We aim to respond to your application within 2 weeks, but for some programmes and during busy times, this may take longer.
-To allow us to deal with your application as quickly as possible, we ask that you attach all required documents to your application and that you do not enquire about your application until 3 weeks have expired.
+We aim to respond to your application within 2 weeks but for some programmes and during busy times, this may take longer.
+We will respond with either a decision or notice that your application is being held pending a review of a group of applications together.
+To allow us to deal with your application as quickly as possible, we ask that you attach all required documents to your application and that you do not enquire about your application until 4 weeks have expired.

 What happens if I have not attached all the required documents to my application?